unalterable/CV/README.md

 *LEAD DEVELOPER*

 At Tempo I am responsible for the entire digital product.
 I manage a team of 6+ full-stack React/Node.js developers, with always ~50% junior/beginners.
-My focus has been on taking Tempo from a small start-up to a medium-sized tech company.
-While always being available to mentor and assist members of my team, I have concentrated efforts on introducing and leveraging technologies and practices that scale effectively: fostering a culture of collaboration, functional programming, end-to-end testing, clean code, domain driven design, continuous delivery, microservices, Kubernetes, GraphQl, event driven architectures.
+I am taking Tempo from a start-up to a medium-sized tech company.
+While always being available to mentor and assist members of my team, I have concentrated efforts on introducing and leveraging technologies and practices that scale effectively.
+I have fostered a culture of collaboration, functional programming, end-to-end testing, clean code, domain driven design, continuous delivery, microservices, Kubernetes, GraphQL, event driven architectures.
-I am solely responsible for our devops efforts - using Kubernetes to break apart a monolith into microservices, and operate a customized and fully featured CI/CD platform.
 My team have done this while continuing to deliver value - and demonstrating to investors the platform's ability to scale with only small increases in infrastructure costs.

 ### Sky (May 2018 - July 2019)
 *SENIOR SOFTWARE ENGINEER*

-Our team develops and maintains a suite of services that allow Sky's Editors to generate live content and then serve it to ~6 million Set-Top-Boxes across the UK, Ireland, Germany, and Italy.
-As the team's Senior Engineer, I am responsible for directing the dev team's efforts; I prompt choices in technology, practices, and methodologies, aiming to facilitate my colleagues’ work.
-As one of the only full-stack teams in Sky, we have concerns from host infrastructures to client browsers.
-I have also focussed on mentoring the junior and beginner developers across Sky – aiding in career progression and basic programming; leading workshops on everything from clean code, new technologies, and new methodologies.
+Our team developed and maintained a suite of services that allow Sky's Editors to generate and publish scheduled menu changes and then serve it to ~6 million Set-Top-Boxes across the UK, Ireland, Germany, and Italy.
+As the team's Senior Engineer, I was responsible for directing the dev team's efforts; I prompt choices in technology, practices, and methodologies, aiming to facilitate my colleagues’ work.
+As one of the only full-stack teams in Sky, we had concerns  from hosting infrastructure to api resilience, to browser comparability.
+I also focussed on mentoring the junior and beginner developers across Sky – teaching beginners and leading workshops on clean code, and new technologies.

 ### Tes Engineering (Oct 2017 - May 2018)
 *SOFTWARE ENGINEER*

-An old company (>100 years), Tes provide teaching resources and solutions.
-The company converted to microservices, with (mostly) a MERN stack (MongoDB, Express, React, Node), all Dockerised and running on AWS.
-We embrace continuous delivery, agile, devops, open-source, programmer anarchy, tiny teams (2-4), remote first, frequent retrospection, hackdays, and a focus on team building and the education of junior developers.
+Tes (once the Times Education Supplement) provides teaching resources to most teachers in the UK.
+The company used microservices,  with (mostly) a MERN stack (MongoDB, Express, React, Node), and had invested heavily in the concept of micro-frontends.
+Teams and services were divided by domain concerns, and I worked on reference checking, supply teacher sourcing and an end-to-end timesheets application.

 ### HSBC GFX (Dec 2017 – Sept 2017)
 *DIGITAL TRANSFORMATION SOFTWARE DEVELOPER*

 My team of 6 delivered a suite of microservices in Clojure and ES6 and patched them into a legacy Java 6 / dojo.js monolith.
-We worked from within the modern foriegn-exchange department of the investment bank, bringing their products into HSBCnet: one of the world’s most used commercial payment platforms, developed on a quarterly release cycle, with manual testing, and old SDLCs.
+We worked from within the modern foriegn-exchange department of the investment bank (GFX), making their products available via HSBCnet: one of the world’s most used commercial payment platforms.

 ### Makers Academy (May 2016 – Sept 2017)
 *SOFTWARE ENGINEERING CONSULTANT*